ilswh/poetic-society/TESTING.md

 ## Defensive Programming

-PP3 (Python-only):
-- Users must enter a valid letter/word/string when prompted MS3 (Flask) | MS4/PP4/PP5 (Django):
-- Standard users should not be able to access pages intended for superusers

 Defensive programming was manually tested with the below user acceptance testing:

 | Page | Expectation | Test | Result | Fix | Screenshot |